-Indeed, Playa Del Carmen’s main street, the pedestrian 5th Avenue, is a concentrate of everything independent travelers usually try to avoid—tacky souvenir shops, overpriced bars and restaurants, ubiquitous US and international franchised flagship stores and touristic gimmicks.
+Indeed, Playa del Carmen’s main street, the pedestrian 5th Avenue, is a concentrate of everything independent travellers usually try to avoid—tacky souvenir shops, overpriced bars and restaurants, ubiquitous US and international franchised flagship stores and touristic gimmicks.

 I hated it last time, probably because I was in a bad mood since we it was the end of our trip.

 It’s actually fun to notice that wherever you are in the world, tourist spots offer the same bland hybrid “culture”: favourite foods are pizza, pasta and burgers, the drink of choice is cheap bear, t-shirts all have the same mildly humorous and vaguely offensive messages, everyone wears the same sarong/t-shirt/shorts, etc.

 Yet, once you escape this street, Playa del Carmen isn’t so bad.
 It even feels like Mexico.
 There are cheap and tasty restaurants, a few lively plazas and a fairly nice—if overcrowded—beach.
 The town is big enough to walk around for a bit and locals are super friendly.